laiqujan/bayesian-analysis/README.md

 Count -0.12 0.06 -0.21 -0.03  2155     1
 </code></pre>

-The values of n_eff and Rhat seem well, meaning the model is also okay.
-However, we will also check Trankplots and Traceplots.
+The values of "n_eff" and "Rhat" appear to be normal, indicating that the model is likely performing well.
+However, we will also check "Trankplots" and "Traceplots" to be sure.
+Additionally, we will need to put more effort into interpreting the "precis" results.
+We will revisit this after examining "Trankplots" and "Traceplots".

 <pre><code>
 #trankplots